echoz04/FeatureRoot-Architecture/README.md

-# Экспериментальный архитектурный шаблон для Unity Root–Logic & View
+# Experimental Architectural Pattern for Unity: Root–Logic & View

-Архитектурный шаблон **"FeatureRoot"** используется в моих проектах и находится в стадии доработки.
+The **"FeatureRoot"** architectural pattern is used in my projects and is currently under development.

-**ВАЖНО:** Он является экспериментальным.
+**IMPORTANT:** It is experimental.

-Шаблон объединяет слои Root и Logic в единую управляемую часть, при этом отделяя слой View. Структура не является окончательной и будет меняться по мере необходимости.
+This pattern unifies the Root and Logic layers into a single manageable part while separating out the View layer.
+The structure is not final and will evolve as needed.

-При разработке шаблон требует четкого разделегия между Gameplay и UI логикой.
+During development, it requires a clear separation between Gameplay and UI logic.

-- `Root` — точка управления логикой и предоставляет общую информацию.
+- `Root` — the control point of the logic and provides shared information.
-- `Logic` — слой, содержащий реализацию систем.
+- `Logic` — the layer containing system implementations.
-- `View` — подписывается на события Root'та и отображает его состояние.
+- `View` — subscribes to Root events and displays its state.

-#### Преимущества:
+#### Advantages:
-- Четкое разделение ответственности между логикой и визуалом,
+- Clear separation of concerns between logic and visual representation,
-- Простая мастшабируемость,
+- Easy scalability,
-- Прозрачная точка управления логикой через Root,
+- Transparent control point of logic via the Root,
-- Используется vContainer для внедрения зависимостей и управления жизненным циклом обьектов.
+- Uses vContainer for dependency injection and lifecycle management.

-#### Недостатки:
+#### Disadvantages:
-- Много кода для разделения `Root`, `Logic` и `View` для каждой фичи.
+- A lot of code is needed to separate `Root`, `Logic` and `View` for each feature,
-- Архитектурный подход не доказал свою ценность.
+- The architectural approach has not yet proven its full value,
-- Не подходит для маленьких проектов, ибо является избыточным.
+- Not suitable for small projects as it is overkill.

-# Структура папок по сценам:
+# Folder Structure per Scene:

     Gameplay/
     ├── Character/...